dhokenician/hyper-VSwitch/README.md

 # hyper-VSwitch
-Simple PowerShell to turn Hyper-V on and Off on Windows
+Simple PowerShell to turn Hyper-V on and off on Windows

-Sick of losing efficiency with Docker (runs better with Hper-V) and Virtual Box (oil and water).
+Sick of losing efficiency with Docker (runs better with Hyper-V) and Virtual Box (oil and water).
 Made a quick powershell that will enable or disable Hyper-V.

 ###Requirement
 Windows with Powershell (Windows 7 or 10 for example)